arnamak/stay-centered.nvim/README.md

 Minorly optimized by only applying `zz` to vertical line movement.

 Should not get in the way of plugins like `auto-pairs` or `compe`, which tend to have their own mappings for `<CR>`.

-Will update to lua once we can do `autocmd` natively.
-Until then, vimscript seems slightly more performant.